 #5: Rehydrate

-Focus on your hydration to kickstart your recovery process!
+Focus on hydration to kick-start your recovery.

 Water is essential for life, it makes up 60% of your body weight and plays a key role in almost all of your the human body’s functions.
 So it’s important to stay hydrated.

+It is normal for you to be mildly dehydrated after a run, as long as you replenish your fluids as soon as possible.
 For every kilogram of body weight you lose via dehydration, you should drink one and a half liters of water.

 But there’s no need to be too fastidious about the numbers.
 Instead, simply drink to quench your thirst.